jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 This sculpture by Oscar Plandiura quotes the most from Allende's last speech—there are nine paragraphs of quotation inscribed on this high monument, excluding the title, location and date of the speech.
 Even from afar, it already looks like a long read despite not being the full speech.

 Those who would like to read the full speech are advised to read this [English translation that comes with the original Spanish recording](https://www.marxists.org/archive/allende/1973/september/11.htm).
-(Be warned that the recording is suddenly very loud and startling at the end, but it is part of the violent background and emotional intent of Allende's last speech.)
+Be warned that the recording is suddenly very loud and startling at the end, but it is part of the violent background and emotional intent of Allende's last speech.

 ## What does the data say about memorials to Salvador Allende around the world?

 This project was able to gather from _Una calle Salvador Allende_, Wikimedia Commons, map websites and others a total of 780 memorial places around the world, but the project makes a distinction between extant and non-extant places.
-Here, a place is extant if its current name is (Salvador) Allende and if it is verified to exist in OpenStreetMap and/or Google Maps.
+Here, a place is extant if its former name is not (Salvador) Allende (some extant memorial places may not be explicitly named after Allende, like _L'arc_) and if it is verified to exist in OpenStreetMap and/or Google Maps.
 There are 729 extant places and the following data visualizations focus on these extant places.

 ***Important note:*** this is a **non-exhaustive** list of memorial places to Salvador Allende because there could be a lot more that are not available in _Una calle Salvador Allende_ and Wikimedia Commons, both of which relied on user submissions.
 Finding more memorial places available in online maps (without violating their terms of use and risking an IP address ban) requires more time and effort, and even then not all of these places are recorded in online maps in the first place.